nikydix/nikydixcom-7810d/about.md

 It is not finished work that is published in one go.
 Instead, I write as I learn so the content grows and evolves, just like a real Garden!
 As I learn and write about it in here, you will be able to peek in and learn with me!

-A digital Garden is also different because it's not a stream of linear content.
+A digital Garden is also different because it's not a stream of content.
 Instead, it is known as Topographic!
 This means all the different posts and articles create a landscape of different but related topics, that can be freely explored, again, just like a real garden!

 You can chose your path through the Garden, depending on what you want to explore!
 I think of it like one of those 'choose your own adventure stories'